mincong-h/java-examples/cli/README.md

 ### Pending Commands File

-- Empty line will not be executed
+- Empty line will not be executed.
-- Line starting with `#` is considered as comment, will not be executed
+- Comment line will not be executed (line starting with symbol `#`).

 ## Task